Workers’ Compensation

 - Filing an Initial Workers’ Comp Claim: We will guide you through the claims process, thoroughly document your injury or illness, and handle all the paperwork for you.

 - Requesting a Hearing on a Denied Claim: The denial of valid claims is not uncommon.
-An experienced attorney at our firm can review your denial and work quickly to build a strong case for hearing.
+An experienced attorney at our firm can review your denial and work quickly to build a strong case for a hearing.

 - Benefits Reviews: We can review your workers’ comp benefits and request adjustments if they are insufficient for your needs.
 Talk to us today if you’re concerned about your benefits coverage and payments.

 - Negotiating Lump Sum Settlements.
-When appropriate, we can negotiate with your employer’s insurer for a fair lump sum settlement on both accepted and denied claims
+When appropriate, we can negotiate with your employer’s insurer for a fair lump sum settlement on both accepted and denied claims.

 As soon as you contact us about a workplace injury or claim denial, we immediately review all available information.
 In most instances, this means collecting and reviewing all of the records related to your job, your wages, your injuries, and the type of recovery you can expect.
 If you were left temporarily or permanently disabled, we can ensure that the full cost of your disability is accurately reflected in any settlement that you receive.
 If a third party caused your workplace injury, we can guide you through the process of filing a personal injury claim.